Student Leave of Absence Policy

 - Conditions regarding the leave of absence (duration; academic status; request for additional supporting documentation, if appropriate; pending disciplinary actions);

-- Instructions for administrative, clinical and facilities clearance (withdrawal or cancellation of registration; return of mail box key, lab keys, independent learning center materials and other university property; satisfaction of outstanding university obligations; notification of the office of student financial aid and the office of student accounting);
+- Instructions for administrative, clinical and facilities clearance (withdrawal or cancellation of registration; independent learning center materials and other university property; satisfaction of outstanding university obligations; notification of the office of student financial aid and the office of student accounting);

 - Instructions for requesting reinstatement (due date of letter; supporting documentation from health care professional, if appropriate, etc.);